uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 ![](ggplot2_intro_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-The `ggplot()` function initialises a ggplot object.
+  - The `ggplot()` function initialises a ggplot object.
 It can be used to declare the input data frame and to specify the set of plot aesthetics intended to be common throughout all subsequent layers (unless specifically overridden).

-The `aes()` function groups our aesthetic mappings.
+  - The `aes()` function groups our mappings of aesthetics to variables.

-The `geom_<...>()` functions specify what geometric element we want to use.
+  - The `geom_<...>()` functions specify what geometric element we want to use.

-> Make sure you use “Shift + Enter” to go to the next line when adding
-> layers, for readability and to easily recall the whole code block with
-> the up arrow.

-New dataset: `mpg`, which stands for “miles per gallon”.
+Let’s it with a new dataset: `mpg`, which stands for “miles per gallon”.

 ``` r
 ?mpg